 Certification Road Map

-SAOSO provides the umbrella under which PGS-SA and Afrisco can provide producers with the route by which they can become formally recognised as Organic producers.
+SAOSO provides the umbrella under which PGS-SA can provide producers with the route by which they can become formally recognised as Organic producers.

 In the case of Organic products, the consumer has the perception that they have been produced in a manner which relies on natural processes, the use of safe inputs (no toxic agrochemicals), that takes animal welfare into consideration (which is the primary concern of certified livestock production) in a manner which reduces and mitigates environmental impacts and typically actively works towards the regeneration of natural resources.
 Social welfare is also significant in Organic agriculture to ensure that there is no exploitation of human resources either.
 This is a tall order for which there must be a basis of TRUST upon which the consumers’ expectations are realised.

 Before looking at the mechanisms by which trust is conveyed, let’s look at the International Federation of Organic Agricultural Movements (IFOAM Organic International) Definition and Principles of Organic Agriculture, as these form the basis for our approach in South Africa which you will find in the SAOSO Standard: